 The TOA/FOA data to be transferred between MEOLUTS is described by the Schema below in Figure C.1.
 This XML Schema document can be copied to an appropriate folder on a local MEOLUT data server for immediate use by any third-party XML parser.
-Note that each "element name" corresponds to the message field name as provided in Annex B.1 of C/S A.002 (SID) or the corresponding information above in this Annex, with the explicit replacement of all spaces and other punctuation characters by the underscore characters ("").
+Note that each "element name" corresponds to the message field name as provided in Annex B.1 of this document or the corresponding information above in this Annex, with the explicit replacement of all spaces and other punctuation characters by the underscore characters ("").